Skip to main content

 Cost: Free

-Show your Pride and dress in your best rainbow garb, then head to Farrel-McWhirter Park in Redmond for the first ever Promenade through the Park!
-Visit resident farm animals afterwards and make crafts.
+Show your Pride and dress in your best rainbow garb, then head to Farrel-McWhirter Park in Redmond for the first-ever Promenade Through the Park!
+Visit the resident farm animals afterward and make crafts.

 Carnation Pride Picnic